SpoilerRules/nitro-generator/README.md

 ### Building the Project

-Building this project is a breeze, even if you're new to development or just a casual user.
+Building this project is no sweat, even if you're new to development or just a casual user.
 Here's how to do it:

 1. Open your terminal or command prompt.
 2. Navigate to the project's root directory.